CommonHuman-Lab/hexstrike-ai-community-edition/README.md

 ### AI-powered offensive security orchestration engine

-Turn fragmented penetration testing into structured AI-driven attack chains — from recon to exploitation — using AI agents that control real security tools.

 ### ⚡ From target → recon → exploit chain in minutes

 ⭐ If NyxStrike improves your workflow, consider starring the repo — it helps others discover it.